Walk the Line

-The High Line is an inspired public park built on an abandoned elevated freight line above the city streets.
-The park runs from Gansevoort Street in the Meatpacking District then weaves through Chelsea, catalyzing exciting new development along its way.
+A revolutionary public space and urban revitalization project, the High Line is an ambling plant-lined elevated parkway converted from a long-abandoned freight line snaking above the west side of Manhattan.
+Designed by Diller Scofidio + Renfro, the 1.5-mile parkway, which sits 30 feet above street level, wraps around Hudson Yards, catalyzing exciting new development along its way.
 It has received more than $190 million in public and private funding to date and is one of the world’s most successful urban revitalization projects.

 One-third of the High Line Is on Hudson Yards